andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_07_FSGD.rst

 .. note::

-  The backticks which bookend ``pwd`` will expand the current directory path; in other words, it will replace ```pwd``` with whatever the output is of typing the command ``pwd``.
+  The backticks which bookend ``pwd`` will display the absolute path to the current directory; in other words, it will replace ```pwd``` with whatever the output is of typing the command ``pwd``.
 This kind of shorthand will be useful, so practice it whenever you have the chance.

 We will also create two directories called ``FSGD`` and ``Contrasts``, which will contain the text files needed to run our analysis: